jmcn1/100-days-of-code/log.md

 **Thoughts** Spent alot of time today setting up Xubuntu in my VM and working in Ruby on Rails and HTML/CSS.
 Learned alot about Git/Github!

 Side note for future use: Tools/systems/OS I am currently working with: Java, HTML/CSS, Ruby (Ruby on Rails), Git/Github, Heroku, Linux (Xubuntu)

+### Day 5: May 19, 2019

+**Today's Progress**: Working through The Odin Project.

+**Thoughts** Worked on the "Google homepage" project.
+Not perfect, but pretty happy with it!.

+Side note for future use: Tools/systems/OS I am currently working with: Java, HTML/CSS, Ruby (Ruby on Rails), Git/Github, Heroku, Linux (Xubuntu)